InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 If your content cannot be represented in markdown (or you are not comfortable working in markdown) then you can put it in the [ISPO Working Group GDrive].
 This content may be converted to markdown later.

-Regardless of where the content is created, you should attribute all the contributors to the resulting work (e.g. in the _Authors_ or _Aknowledgement_ sections of Patterns).
+Regardless of where the content is created, you should attribute all the contributors to the resulting work (e.g. in the _Authors_ or _Acknowledgements_ sections of Patterns).

 ## Project Board